WiredPulse/PoSh_git/README.md

 # PoSh_git
 PoSh git is a git-like environment written in PowerShell.
-Any PowerShell scripts that are committed to the Master are then executed by the server with the output visible via the frontend webpage.
+Any PowerShell scripts that are committed to the Master are then executed by the server with the output visible via frontend webpage.
+The webserver listens on 443 and is SSL encrypted via self-signed certificate.

 # Supported Functions